system76/docs/content/graphics-switch-pop.md

 - Gazelle (gaze14 and newer)
 - Kudu (kudu6)
 - Oryx Pro (oryp4 and newer)
-- Serval WS (serw13)
+- Serval WS (serw13 and newer)

-Pop!\_OS includes utilities for switching between these modes, which you can learn more about below.
+Pop!\_OS includes utilities (`system76-power`) for switching between these modes, which you can learn more about below.

+## COSMIC Desktop

+The COSMIC desktop is designed to run in hybrid graphics mode and does not have a graphical way to change modes.
+This is NVIDIA's recommended approach to maximize GPU performance for the applications that need it, while saving power when no applications are running on the dedicated GPU.

+Many applications that benefit from a dedicated GPU will launch on the dGPU automatically (as defined in their launcher files).
+To do so manually, right-click the icon in the application library or the dock and choose the GPU you want to use.
+You can check what processes are running on the dGPU using the battery applet or the `nvidia-smi` command.

 ## Graphics modes